-\paragraph{Algorithms.} Historically, greedy algorithms have been popular.
-The idea is to construct the tour in order, one step at a time, according to some heuristic selection rule.
+\textbf{Algorithms.} Historically, greedy algorithms have been popular for the knight's tour problem.
+The idea is to construct the tour in order, one step at a time, according to some heuristic.
 Warnsdorff's rule and its refinements~\cite{pohl1967method,Alwan1992reentrant,squirrel1996warnsdorff} work well in practice for small boards, but do not scale to larger boards~\cite{parberry1996scalability}.
-The basic idea is to choose the next node with fewest continuations.
-Interestingly, this heuristic can be effective in the more general Hamiltonian cycle problem~\cite{pohl1967method}.
+The basic idea is to choose the next node with fewest possible continuations, which is also useful for the Hamiltonian cycle problem~\cite{pohl1967method}.

-To our knowledge, every efficient algorithm for arbitrary board sizes before this paper is based on a divide-and-conquer approach.
+To our knowledge, all efficient algorithms for arbitrary board sizes before this paper are based on a divide-and-conquer approach.
 The tour is solved for a finite set of small, constant-size boards.
 Then, the board is covered by these smaller tours like a mosaic.
-The small tours are connected into a single one by swapping a few knight moves.
+The small tours are connected into a single one by swapping a few carefully chosen knight moves.
 This can be done in a bottom-up~\cite{schwenk1991rectangular,conrad1994solution,demaio2007chessboards,demaio2011prism,kamcev2014generalised} or a top-down recursive~\cite{parberry1997efficient,lin2005optimal} fashion.
-This process is simple and can be done in time linear on the number of cells.
-Like our algorithm, these algorithms are highly parallelizable~\cite{conrad1994solution,parberry1997efficient}.
-This is because the tours are made of predictive repeating patterns.
+These processes are simple and can be done in time linear on the number of cells and, like ours, are also highly parallelizable~\cite{conrad1994solution,parberry1997efficient} since they are made of repeating patterns.

 Divide-and-conquer is not suitable for finding tours with a small number of turns or crossings.
-Since each base solution has constant size, a $n\times n$ board is covered by $\Theta(n^2)$ of them, and each one contains turns and crossings.
+Since each base solution has constant size, an $n\times n$ board is covered by $\Theta(n^2)$ of them, and each one contains turns and crossings.
 Thus, the divide-and-conquer approach necessarily results in $\Theta(n^2)$ turns and crossings.
-In contrast, our algorithm has $O(n)$.
+In contrast, our algorithm has $O(n)$ of each.

-\paragraph{Extensions.} The above questions have been considered in related settings.
+\textbf{Extensions.} The above questions have been considered in related settings.
 Extensions can be classified into three categories, which may overlap: \begin{itemize} \item \textbf{Tours with special properties.} Our work can be seen as searching for tours with special properties. \textit{Magic knight's tours} are also in this category: tours such that the indices of each cell in the tour form a magic square (see~\cite{beasley2012magic} for a survey).

 The study of symmetry in knight's tours dates back at least to 1917~\cite{bergholt2001memoirs}.
 Symmetric tours under 90 degree rotations exist in $n\times n$ tours where $n\geq 6$ and $n$ is of the form $4k+2$ for some $k$~\cite{dejter1983symmetry}.
 Parberry extended the divide-and-conquer approach to produce tours symmetric under 90 degree rotations~\cite{parberry1997efficient}.
 Jelliss provided results on which rectangular board sizes can have which kinds of symmetry~\cite{jelliss1999symmetry}.